-In an effort to monitor populations of songbirds that call Wascana Marsh home, Wascana Centre Authority established a Monitoring Avian Productivity and Survivorship (MAPS) station in the HCA in 2010.
-On six days. evenly distributed throughout June to the first week of August, Wascana's Naturalists, along with volunteers, set up 10 large mist nets, which are used to capture small songbirds.
-Birds that are captured are gently removed from the nets and taken to the banding tent, where they are banded, aged, sexed, measured and released.
-Long-term data that is collected from the banding process over the next 10 years will allow population trends of certain species to be understood on a local scale (i.e. Wascana Marsh) as well as on a large regional or continental scale (i.e. Western Canada and North America).
+In an effort to monitor populations of songbirds that call Wascana Marsh home, Wascana Centre established a Monitoring Avian Productivity and Survivorship (MAPS) station in the HCA in 2010.
+Over a total of six days, evenly distributed throughout June to the first week of August, 10 large mist nets, which are used to capture small songbirds were set up.
+Birds that are captured are gently removed from the nets and taken to the banding tent, where they are banded, gaed, sexed, measured and released.
+Long-term data that was collected from the banding process allow for population trends of certain species to be understood on a local scale (i.e. Wascana Marsh) as well as on a large regional or continental scale (i.e. Western Canada and North America).

-Between 2010 and 2012, 1332 birds of 41 species, have been captured and banded at the Wascana MAPS station.
-The top four species captured are Yellow Warbler (Dendroica petechia: 403).
-Cedar Waxwing (Bombycilla cedrorum; 147), American Robin (Turdus migratorius; 106), and Red-winged Blackbird (94).
-Check out Wascana Centre's website for more MAPS results.
+Since the Wascana MAPS station was established 2.700 birds of 50 different species have been banded.
+The top species captured are Yellow Warbler (Dendroica petechia; 781), Cedar Waxwing (Bombycilla cedrorum: 295).
+American Robin (Turdus migratorius: 239), Gray Catbird (Dumetella carolinensis; 174) and Red-winged Blackbird (Agelaius phoeniceus; 172).
 If you have binoculars look closely to see if you can find a banded bird in the HCA!